stat545ubc-2022/assignment-b3-BriannaBris/README.md

 ## About the *penguins* Dataset

 The data used in this Shiny app is from **palmerpenguins** package and can be loaded into R via the following code chunk: ```install.packages("palmerpenguins")```.
 Data in this package was collected and made available by Dr. Kristen Gorman and the Palmer Station, Antarctica LTER, a member of the Long Term Ecological Research Network.
-The penguins dataset contain data for 344 penguins, collected from 3 different species and 3 islands in the Palmer Archipelago, Antarctica.
+The penguins dataset contains data for 344 penguins, collected from 3 different species and islands in the Palmer Archipelago, Antarctica.